 Grammar, pronunciation, composition, dictation.
 Oral drill and conversation are intended to impart a certain amount of ear-training and ability to understand simple spoken French.
+Four recitations a week.

 Text in both courses: Aldrich, Foster, and Roulé, Elementary French.
 This is followed by the reading of about seventy-five pages of easy prose.
+Four recitations a week.